Danielle-Russell/elevate-app/README.md

 ### Summary

-Elevate is a fullstack, interactive web app that designs a worokout plan for users based on their selections.
-It also provides the ability for users to add their own workouts, and to generate random workouts from their list is they are having trouble finding a starting point for their workout.
+Elevate is a fullstack, interactive web app that designs a workout plan for users based on their selections.
+It also provides the ability for users to add their own workouts, and to generate random workouts from their personal list.

 ### Technology